Alcohol Testing: The Ultimate Guide to EtG Testing

 The Best Alcohol Testing Kits Reviewed

-A blood test for alcohol has to be carried out in a sophisticated facility, by a qualified professional; all the other tests can be administered anywhere by anyone who has access to a testing kit.
-Here are some of the best kits for performing saliva, breath, and urine test:
+A blood test for alcohol must be carried out in a sophisticated facility, by a qualified professional; all the other tests can be administered anywhere and by anyone who has access to a testing kit.
+Here are some of the best kits for performing the saliva, breath, and urine tests:

 Alcohol Urine Test Kits